-Under the terms of the deal with current owner the Wingara Wine Group, Accolade Wines will acquire the historic Katnook Estate brand, winery, cellar door and control of approximately 160 hectares of premium vineyards on the terra rossa soils of Coonawarra.
+Under the terms of the deal with current owner the Wingara Wine Group, Accolade will acquire the historic Katnook Estate brand, winery, cellar door and control of approximately 160 hectares of premium vineyards in Coonawarra.

 Katnook’s heritage stretches back to 1896, when the Coonawarra’s second vintage was made in the Katnook woolshed by Scottish immigrant and Australian winemaking pioneer John Riddoch.

-Accolade Wines CEO Robert Foye said the acquisition would not only add a “much-loved brand” to the company’s portfolio but would allow Accolade Wines to secure additional premium wine for the 2021 vintage, underpinning its global expansion and the premiumisation of existing brands including Grant Burge, St Hallett, Hardys and Petaluma.
+Accolade Wines CEO Robert Foye says the acquisition will not only add a “much-loved brand” to the company’s portfolio, but would allow Accolade Wines to secure additional premium wine for the 2021 vintage.

-“As we modernise these brands’ marketing and packaging, innovate into new higher-value product tiers and expand the distribution of these brands globally, we need access to more premium wine,” Mr Foye says.
+“As we modernise these brands’ marketing and packaging, innovate into new higher-value product tiers and expand the distribution of these brands globally, we need access to more premium wine.

 “In terms of the premium winegrowing areas of Australia where Accolade is investigating opportunities to expand its presence and sourcing, Coonawarra is definitely at the top of the list.